 Course covers basic principles involved in setting up and administering an early childhood program.
-Emphasis placed on funding, bookkeeping, business procedures, insurance, enrollment and record keeping.
-Designed for second year students and persons interested in becoming a center director.
+Emphasis placed on funding, bookkeeping, business procedures, insurance, enrollment and record-keeping.
+Designed for second-year students and persons interested in becoming a center director

-3 3 0 0 0 PRINCIPLES OF MACROECONOMICS
+ECN 120 33 0 0 0 PRINCIPLES OF MACROECONOMICS CORE

 This course is an introduction to basic macroeconomic concepts and principles.
-It deals with the problems of resource allocation, supply and demand, national income, employment, price levels, fiscal and monetary policy, money and banking systems and elements of global finance.
-ECN120 is not a prerequisite for ECN130.
+It deals with problems of resource allocation, supply and demand, national income, employment, price levels, fiscal and monetary policy, money and banking systems and elements of global finance.
+ECN120 is not a prerequisite for ECN 130

-3 3 0 0 0 PRINCIPLES OF MICROECONOMICS
+ECN 130 33 0 0 0 PRINCIPLES OF MICROECONOMICS CORE

-This course covers a survey of demand and supply conditions, cost structure, market structure and how these elements affect individual households, business firms, government and global trade.
-ECN120 is not a prerequisite for ECN130.
+Course covers survey of demand and supply conditions, cost structure, market structure and how these elements affect individual households, business firms, government and global trade.
+ECN 120 is not a prerequisite for ECN 130.